lindenb/jvarkit/docs/VcfSetSequenceDictionary.md

 # VcfSetSequenceDictionary

-Set the ##contig lines in a VCF header
+Set the ##contig lines in a VCF header on the fly

-## DEPRECATED

-Use picard UpdateVcfSequenceDictionary

 ## Usage